guzmonne/dynamodb-graph/README.md

   });
 ```

 If the Node has more edges or props that were not returned but matched the current query, then the `Offset` parameter is returned.
-This value points to the last element evaluated while performing the query, and can be used in subsequent queries as its starging point.
+This value points to the last element evaluated while performing the query, and can be used in subsequent queries as its starting point.
 Use the `offset` attribute for this purpose.

 ```javascript
 var id = 'Character#2';